Work Placements - Information for Students

 - Tell your friends and family that you are looking for a placement.
 You never know who knows who!

-- Our Placement Coordinators are always here for help with CVs and cover letters
+- Our Work-Integrated Learning Coordinators are always here for help with CVs and cover letters

 - Attend University campus events when employers visit the campus.